 In Clinical Practice, PRL-IHPS has long been a leader in research and policy translation related to technology evaluation, drugs, and pharmaceuticals.
 The Institute boasts a path-breaking program on the production of research and medical evidence that touches on issues related to industry sponsorship, conflict of interest, and research integrity.
 In award-winning work, Institute faculty have developed and put into practice decision-making tools that facilitate the delivery of patient-centered care.
 IHPS is also at the forefront of understanding how genetic technologies and personalized medicine will shape and re-shape clinical practice of the future.

 In all these areas, PRL-IHPS recognizes that policy problems are complex and are most effectively addressed by using the perspectives and tools of multiple disciplines and fields.
 However, different disciplines and fields use different “languages,” conceptual frameworks, methods, and standards of evidence.
 It is often difficult to bring lessons from one field into another and even more challenging to synthesize and translate research findings so that they can help inform decisions of policymakers, program managers, clinicians, and others concerned with health policy issues.

-Over a period of 40 years, IHPS has demonstrated success in overcoming these disciplinary barriers to promote rigorous research translation into policy and practice.
-IHPS’ vibrant community of scholars from many disciplines, work effectively together to address critical health and health policy issues.
+Over a period of 40 years, PRL-IHPS has demonstrated success in overcoming these disciplinary barriers to promote rigorous research translation into policy and practice.
+PRL-IHPS’ vibrant community of scholars from many disciplines, work effectively together to address critical health and health policy issues.
 Our unique contribution is our ability to apply a multi-disciplinary perspective in collaboration with others within and outside the Institute and the University.
-From its founding, IHPS has been a community where research from many disciplines is conducted, synthesized, and translated so that it can be applied to real-world policy arenas, program areas, and practice settings.
+From its founding, PRL-IHPS has been a community where research from many disciplines is conducted, synthesized, and translated so that it can be applied to real-world policy arenas, program areas, and practice settings.